-The user and host certificates used in the EGI infrastructure for identity provisioning and authentication purposes, are released by the Certification Authorities (CA) that are member of the International Grid Trust Federation (IGTF).
+The user and host certificates used in the EGI infrastructure for identity management and authentication purposes are released by the Certification Authorities (CA) that are members of the International Grid Trust Federation (IGTF).

-As a certificate is released, the issuer - the CA in the EGI PKI- includes a signature, which is based on a digest of the certificate content, currently done using the SHA-1 algorithm, computed on the relevant information contained in the certificate and encrypted with the CA private key.
-To validate the certificate a third entity must:
+When a certificate is issued, the issuer - the CA in the EGI PKI - includes a signature which is based on a digest of the certificate content, currently generated using the SHA-1 hash algorithm, computed from the relevant information contained in the certificate and encrypted with the CA private key.
+To validate the certificate a relying party must: